Kartmaan/Collatz_conjecture/README.md

 - If the previous term x is even, the next term = x/2
 - If the previous term x is odd, the next term = x*3 + 1

-The conjecture is that whatever the value of n, the sequence will always reach 1 before oscillating indefinitely on the values 4,2,1,4,2,1,4,2,1, .... (in this program, the sequence generation process stops as soon as it encounters a 1)
+The conjecture is that whatever the value of n, the sequence will always reach 1 before oscillating indefinitely on the values 4,2,1,4,2,1,4,2,1, .... (in this program, the sequence generation process stops as soon as it encounters a 1).
+The Collatz conjecture is still an unsolved problem in mathematics, it has not yet been shown that all sequences reach 1 for an integer and positive initial value.

 ## What does the program do?
 The program designed with PyQt5 generate sequences from the Collatz conjecture.
 The program allows to: